Roll20/help.roll20.net/_posts/2012-06-22-optimizing-performance.md

 Roll20 is a web-based application, and as such there are two primary performance considerations: the speed of the network connection, and the speed of the graphics rendering on the client's computer.

+**Note**: Your own individual results may (and probably will) vary from other people playing in your game.
+If you're the GM designing the Roll20 Campaign, you'll want to keep the worst performing client (which may not be you) in mind.
+Just becuase a 500 unit by 500 unit map scrolls smoothly on your computer doesn't mean it will work well for your player with a 4-year-old machine.

 Network Connection Performance
 ------------------------------